taustation-fan/taustation-fan.github.io/README.md

 | 3    | Dur-Zip-Zap            |Long	|2.4    | Energy      | 0.7       |
 | 3    | Handgun Reclaim        |Long	|2.36   | Energy      | 1.2       |

+(There are also weapons that are only available as mission rewards, and that can be quite effective; they have been omitted from the table above).

 Be aware that you can only equip weapons and armor of your own [tier](#tiers) or lower, not of higher tiers.